rileydrizzy/Cohort8-Ransom-Kuti-Ladipo/README.md

 # Project/ App Title
 [This readme should contain details about you team and project.
-Please Feel free to delete the text below if you forked this repository]
+Please Feel free to modify and expand upon this template to suit the specific needs and details of your group project]

 ## Project description
 Write a brief summary about the project here (what problem are you solving , whats your solution) including goals, and key features